MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

         .redeploy()
 ```

 >[!NOTE]
->If you want to change the name or version number, use '.deploy' instead and specify the new name or version number.
+>To change either the name or the version of a web service, use '.deploy' instead of '.redeploy' along with the new name or version.

 <a name="deleteService"></a>

 ## Delete web services

-When you no longer want to keep a web service you have published, you can delete it.
+When you no longer want to keep a web service that you have published, you can delete it.
 You can also delete the services of others if you are [assigned to a role](../configure-roles.md) with those permissions.

-You can call delete_service on the DeployClient object to delete a specific service on the running Machine Learning Server.
+You can call 'delete_service' on the 'DeployClient' object to delete a specific service on Machine Learning Server.

 ```Python
 # -- List all services to find the one to delete--